flojoy-ai/docs/docs/Instruments/Spectrum Analyzers/Keysight-E4408B-ESA-L.md

 </ul>
 </details>

-## Connect to the KEYSIGHT - B1500A in Python
+## Connect to the Keysight E4408B ESA-L in Python

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)